antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### How do Source Generators compare to other metaprogramming features like macros or compiler plugins?

-Source Generators are a form of metaprogramming, so it's natural to compare them to similar features in other langauges.
+Source Generators are a form of metaprogramming, so it's natural to compare them to similar features in other langauges like macros.
 The key difference is that Source Generators don't allow you _rewrite_ user code.
 We view this limitation as a significant benefit, since it keeps user code predicatible with respect to what it actually does at runtime.
 We recognize that rewriting user code is a very powerful feature, but we're unlikely to enable Source Generators to do that.

 ### How do Source Generators compare with Type Providers in F#?